ISCN/SOC-DRaHR/roadmap.md

     - data contribution
     - repository use for meta-analysis
     - how to hold a hackathon
-3) Scripts tying into the MPI/Powell Center radiocarbon and fractionation data efforts
+3) Scripts input and output from/to the MPI/Powell Center radiocarbon and fractionation data efforts
 4) Scripts outputing to ISRIC
 5) Transfer identified data sets from 'Issues' to a markdown table
+6) Function to fetch files
+7) Add filter to ingest scripts to only load certain variables

 ## One year goal (2018)